rockycape/rockycape.github.io/Wiki.markdown

 Update: After reading the above I set Safari as my default browser and then opened Airmessage server (on my Mac) and clicked the Connect an account option.
 It opened Safari and I had the option to login to my google account finally.

+### (p) importing AVCHD video files from Sony Alpha NEX-F3 camera SD card to apple mac and converting to MP4 via Handbrake

+a.
+Put the SD card into the apple mac
+b.
+Navigate to PRIVATE folder and select AVCHD file
+c. right click AVCHD file and choose *show package contents*
+d. select BDMV file and choose *show package contents*
+e. click to open *STREAM folder* to reveal .MTS files
+f. select a .MTS and open in Handbrake to convert to MP4